Exploration of an Interdisciplinary Scientific Landscape: Discussion

+We finally discuss the positioning of our paper.
+The analysis developed did not pretend to construct maps of a given discipline, but indeed to allow authors and readers of the journal to better situate their work in their scientific neighborhood.
+As our approach is fully reproducible and does not require access to restricted databases, we argue that our contribution could foster open science and reflexivity.

-Finally, we believe the tool we developed can contribute to an increased empowerment of authors and to the development of open science practices.
+We therefore believe the tool we developed can contribute to an increased empowerment of authors and to the development of open science practices.
 Among the various visions of Open Science~\citep{fecher2014open}, the opening of data is always an important aspect, together with a development of reflexivity in all disciplines, beyond the sole Social Sciences to which it is classically associated.
-The first point is dealt with by our open tools for dataset construction, whereas the second is implied by the new knowledge of the different dimensions of the scientific environment we studied.
+The first point is dealt with by our open tools for dataset construction, whereas the second is implied by the knowledge of the different dimensions of the scientific environment we studied, allowed by the multilayer methodology introduced.
+Using other dimensions and methodologies, \cite{banos2018spatialised} illustrates this approach through an interactive application to analyse the corpus of the Cybergeo journal.